Hanaa25/AWS-Cloud-Architect/README.md

 This project demonstrates the design of a **highly available, scalable, secure, and cost-effective web application on AWS**.

-The project focuses on AWS cloud architecture, networking, security, scalability, high availability, and cost optimization.
+The project focuses on cloud architecture, networking, security, scalability, high availability, and cost optimization.

 ---